 - The Joint Research Center (JRC) of the European Commission is currently developing a raw material information system including economic, socio-economic and environmental dimensions, the RMIS 2.0.
-Our concept is a proposal how to integrate particularly the socio-economic and environmental dimensions in RMIS 2.0 or a similar data platform. - The information system has to be updated regularly and should also consider new developments in data availability.
-The high costs are supposed to be offset by European companies benefitting from the provided information. - The presented set of information doesn't claim completeness; it's seen as work in progress and needs further developments and regular updates. - The RMIS is a web-based knowledge platform and will be a good tool to link the different data sets in an easily accessible manner.
+Our concept is a proposal how to integrate particularly the socioeconomic and environmental dimensions in RMIS 2.0 or a similar data platform. - The information system has to be updated regularly and should also consider new developments in data availability. - The presented set of information doesn't claim completeness; it's seen as work in progress and needs further developments and regular updates. - The RMIS is a web-based knowledge platform and will be a good tool to link the different data sets in an easily accessible manner. - A resource centre for conflict minerals including a hotline will probably be established by or on behalf of the EC to support companies, particularly SME's, in their due diligence efficiencies by providing information and template for a responsible supply chain management and the compliance with the upcoming conflict mineral regulation.
+Synergies with RMIS should be created.
+To achieve this, a good coordination is needed.